-- 1. You should, with guidance, be able to describe and evaluate a number of key features of Roman philosophy
+- 1. Describe and evaluate a number of key features of Roman philosophy

-- 2. You should also have assimilated a basic understanding of some important texts by Lucretius, Cicero and Epictetus, together with selected readings on Hellenistic philosophy
+- 2. Demonstrate a basic understanding of some important texts by Lucretius, Cicero and Marcus Aurelius, together with selected readings on Hellenistic philosophy

-- 3. You should also, with guidance, be able to use the sources to examine a set of key issues and debates in Roman philosophy
+- 3. Use the sources to examine a set of key issues and debates in Roman philosophy

 ILO: Discipline-specific skills

 - 4. Demonstrate an appreciation of both the historical and the philosophical issues raised by ancient philosophical texts

 - 5. Demonstrate understanding of the influence of modern conceptions on the interpretation of the ancient world, with awareness of your own assumptions and values

 - 6. Demonstrate basic academic and library skills specific to Classics and Ancient History

 - 7. Demonstrate independent study skills in guided research and the presentation of findings